 It's not hard to see why this should be so.
 Above all else, marriage is designed to be a place of trust, security, and commitment.
 We can't give ourselves away completely to another person unless we feel safe doing so.
 Only within the shelter of the protective covering marriage provides is it possible for man and wife to become one flesh without reservations.
 That explains why marital intercourse is freer and more fulfilling than any other sexual experience imaginable.

-If you'd like to give us a call, Focus on the Family's staff of licensed counselors would be happy to speak further with you about your situation and provide you with referrals to qualified marriage and family therapists in your area who specialize in sexual issues.
-You can contact our Counseling Department for a free consultation at this number.
+Give us a call.
+Focus on the Family's staff of licensed counselors would be happy to speak further with you about your situation and provide you with referrals to qualified marriage and family therapists in your area who specialize in sexual issues.

 Robert T. Michaels and others, Sex in America: A Definitive Survey (Boston: Little, Brown, 1994), 131.
 Edward O. Laumann and others, The Social Organization of Sexuality (Chicago: University of Chicago Press, 1994).
 Both cited in Glenn T. Stanton, Secure Daughters, Confident Sons (Colorado Springs: Multnomah, 2011), 217.